Please don’t hesitate to contact members of the Board of Directors with suggestions that may improve our practices and member engagement at CNIE.

 Robline (Robbi) Davey

 My research interests include exploring the way distance learning and digital spaces can provide increased access to post-secondary education for Indigenous students.
-As a media specialist in online education, I am interested in integrating design thinking and technology to bring an interdisciplinary and holistic approach to my research including developing promising practices to inform ways to increase Indigenous pedagogies and epistemologies that can transform distance delivery, development and design.
+As a media specialist in online education, I am interested in integrating design thinking and technology to bring an interdisciplinary and holistic approach to my research including developing promising practices to inform ways to increase Indigenous pedagogies and epistemologies that can transform distance delivery, development, and design.
 Other research interests include issues around equitable educational access, career pathway development for Indigenous students, and the revitalization of traditional food and technology, as a way of bolstering Indigenous health and well-being.
-As a graduate student, I have worked on recent successful interdisciplinary community-driven CIHR and SSHRC grant applications towards these aims.
-I currently work as the Indigenous Experiential Learning Coordinator in the Career and Experiential Learning Department at Thompson Rivers University.
-I am currently working toward a doctorate in SFU’s Educational Technology and Learning Design program, have a Master of Education from TRU, a Bachelor of Arts in Art History from UBC.
-I have Métis and English ancestry, and am currently the women’s representative for my local Métis community in Kamloops and a mother to a 9-year old boy.
+As a graduate student, I have worked on recent successful interdisciplinary community-driven CIHR and SSHRC grant applications toward these aims.
+I currently work as the Indigenous Experiential Learning Coordinator in the Career and Experiential Learning Department at Thompson Rivers University and a PhD Candidate in SFU’s Educational Technology and Learning Design program.
+I have Métis and English ancestry, having held several elected roles in my local Métis community.

 Director of Administration